drozdek/addListviewPointers/README.md

 With the code you can add indicators/pointing arrows to be shown if whole screen seen.

-On click 'TOP' arrow you are being taken at the very top of the list, and the 'BOTTOM' one opposite.
+On click 'top' arrow you are being taken at the very top of the list, and the 'bottom' one opposite.

-It intercepts your accurare location and hides not needed arrow if there's no need using one.
+It intercepts your accurate location and hides not needed arrow if there's no need using one.